Skip to main content

 funding_eventsAInspect

-List funding events ordered by discovery time.
+List funding events ordered by announcement date, newest first.
 Filter by round, amount range, company HQ country, industry group, or a specific company id.
 Costs one credit per returned record.

 ParametersJSON Schema